talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         and Resources respectively in the Project Structure
         - In the 'test' sub-directory, I created a 'java' sub-directory and marked it as Tests in the Project Structure
-5. Studying the Data Format of the UniTime Student Sectioning solver
+5. Studying the Data Format of the UniTime Student Sectioning solver and creating my input data XML template guideline file
-6. Creating my Excel template input files
+6. Creating my Excel input template files
-7. Creating input files for 2020-Sem1-CAES-Wvl dataset (/problem instance) according to my templates
+7. Creating input files for the 2020-Sem1-CAES-Wvl dataset (/problem instance) according to my templates
 8. Creating a Python program script (InputProcessing.py) inside this ifs-solver project to read in and process input files, and produce an XML file (input data XML file) for the UniTime Student Sectioning solver according to their data format structure/template
     - Current input files I'm using are the 2020-Sem1-CAES-Wvl problem instance
     - How to run Python in IntelliJ:
         - Links